 In this article, I will tell you how to focus in night photography.

-Did you face to challenge when the camera keeps hunting for a focus spot but never finds one?
+Did you face when the camera keeps hunting for a focus spot but do not pin it?
 Focus ring twisting back and forth, trying to focus but cannot nail focus.

 This is a widespread problem in night photography.
 Fear not, my friend, you can do this.

 There are many options.
 I will show you the simplest of them.

 - Use Live View.

 - Use a flashlight or laser pointer.

 - Manually focus.

 - Find the hyperfocal distance.